 See paragraph 230 of the School Inspection Handbook for more details.

 Your senior leadership team, curriculum leads, subject leads, teachers and pupils.

-How will inspectors do this?
+How will inspectors do the 'deep dive'?

 - Looking at curriculum documentation